 Disability & Income Replacement Insurance

-If you become temporarily or permanently unable to work due to a physical or mental disability, there are a number of different programs available to provide income for you and your family.
-Contact your benefits office for more information and help applying for benefits.
+If you become temporarily or permanently unable to work due to a physical or mental disability, there are a number of different programs that may be available to provide income for you and your family.
+Contact your human resources office for more information and help applying for benefits.

 Income Continuation Insurance (ICI) covers both short and long term disabilities.
 ICI will replace up to 75% of your gross salary if you are unable to work due to disability.
-This is the one disability program in which you must enroll if you want coverage.
+This is the only disability program in which you must enroll if you want coverage.
+More…

 Employees hired before October 16, 1992, who meet certain service requirements, may choose between an LTDI benefit and a WRS disability retirement annuity.
 A WRS disability retirement annuity is payable for life, calculated on your years of WRS service, the number of years remaining until your normal retirement age, and your three highest years of earnings.

-If you are injured on the job then you may be eligible for Worker’s Compensation.
+If you are injured on the job, you may be eligible for Worker’s Compensation.

 You may be eligible for disability payments under Social Security.
 You must be considered disabled and unable to do any kind of work for which you are suited.
 Your disability must also last or be expected to last at least a year or result in death.

 Visit the Social Security Disability website for more information.